 We know that your attention span will significantly decrease after the first half hour and we want to neither bore you nor waste your time.
 Thus, engaging the audience and increasing our students’ attention span are the two important goals that we try to achieve in our classroom for a superior learning experience.

 Moreover, our lesson plans are designed to make the most effective use of your time while making sure that you don’t get lost.
-You will have a very productive class every week, during which you will be learning AND practicing a lot while having fun.
+You will have a very productive and efficient class every week, during which you will be learning AND practicing a lot while having fun.

 Besides making the most effective use of your time, we also encourage you to use scientific learning techniques to maximize your performance.
 Accordingly, we teach you the techniques to learn Turkish more effectively when we first meet you, and then, we make sure that you apply them in and outside of class afterward.

 Remember, it is not about how long you sit in class, but it is all about how much you learn!